All Episodes

 So what?

-So we want to offer them therapy, meaning we want to understand them, and we don't want to be quick to condemn them despite the historical record.
+So we want to offer them therapy, meaning we want to understand them and we don't want to be quick to condemn them, despite the historical record.

-In this next bite from Hardball as well, John Palmer compares hostage taking of Americans in Iran to being in the Peace Corps.
+In this next bite from Hardball as well, John Palmer compares hostage-taking of Americans in Iran to being in the Peace Corps.

-Chris Matthews compares the Iranian hostage takers to the American revolutionaries.
+Chris Matthews compares the Iranian hostage-takers to the American revolutionaries.

 And then Palmer calls America the evil empire.

-Uh listen to this.
+Listen to this.

 This is an exchange between Chris Matthews and NBC's veteran reporter John Palmer last night.

-Why would Iran, a revolutionary government still deny the participation of their new president in the first act of revolution?
+Why would Iran, a revolutionary government, still deny the participation of their new president in the first act of revolution?

-Or if you're running in this country, in the American Revolution.
+Or if you're running in this country in the American Revolution.

 I know what they're trying to say, but they can't help themselves.

-But to compare the hostage takers in 1979 to the Peace Corps?
+But to compare the hostage takers in 1979 to the Peace Corps, I don't even, I don't get that analogy yet.

-Uh once again, this moral equivalence.
+Once again, this moral equivalence.

-There's always this hand-wringing, and it always comes back to the fact that America stinks too.
+There's always this hand-wringing and it always comes back to the fact that America stinks too, that America somehow isn't any good.

 This is the greatest country on earth, not perfect, but for crying out loud, nobody here wants to live anywhere else.

-And it's done so, I think, you know, out of guilt, uh bending over backwards to be fair, to not be critical.
+And it's done so, I think, you know, out of guilt, bending over backwards to be fair, to not be critical.

 After all, we're the nation that is the one superpower in the world.